lavanet/lava/x/timerstore/README.md

 This document specifies the `timerstore` module of Lava Protocol.

-This module, primarily a utility for other modules, is not a standard module with which users can interact, except for a few queries intended for debugging purposes.
-The module is used as a powerful utility for other modules.
+This module primarily serves as a utility for other modules in the Lava Protocol.
+It's not designed for direct user interaction, except for a limited set of queries intended for debugging.
+As such, it functions as an essential support utility within the protocol's ecosystem.

-The timerstore allows other modules to create timers, that triggers a callback functions.
+The `timerstore` allows other modules to create timers, that triggers a callback functions.
 A timer defined in this module can be of two types: BlockHeight or BlockTime.
 The callback function can be triggered either at BeginBlock or EndBlock.